tamachine/multi-tenant-backend/README.md

 Run the database seeder for faqs.
 You should run it just once.

     php artisan db:seed --class=FaqsSeeder

+There is a commmand to run the migrations and seeders altogether.
+(Alternative to the 3 "artisan" commands above)

+    php artisan migrate:refresh --seed

 Start the local development server